What is Summit Academy?

 • Establish a scholarship endowment, so that every family that needs financial aid will receive it.

-• Continue to be a dynamic entity; continually improving, changing and growing in response to the needs of our students and to the latest knowledge gained through educational research.
+• Continue to be a dynamic entity; improving, changing and growing in response to the needs of our students and latest knowledge gained through educational research.

 Our Philosophy